ediboc/EA-test/README.md

 In this notebook we joined the 3 cvs files into one table, after cleaning the data with: elimination of duplicate row, fix numeric variables and wrong values.

+resulting files:
-*CompleteCSVDataset.csv*: is the result of join PlayerPersonalData.csv, PlayerAttributeData.csv and PlayerPersonalData.
+*CompleteCSVDataset.csv:* is the result of join PlayerPersonalData.csv, PlayerAttributeData.csv and PlayerPersonalData.
-*ColumnDataIndex.csv*: is a table or dataframe, that contains all the column names from CompleteCSVDataset.csv in the first column and the original table where the column comes from is in the second column.
+*ColumnDataIndex.csv:* is a table or dataframe, that contains all the column names from CompleteCSVDataset.csv in the first column and the original table where the column comes from is in the second column.

 #### Notebook: 1-2-join_JSON.ipynb

 In this notebook the 3 json files were joined into one table, the json files were transform into a list of document and the function json_normalize was used to transform it in dataframes

+resulting file:
-CompleteJSONDataset.csv: is the result of join languages.json, countries.json and continents.json in one data frame.
+*CompleteJSONDataset.csv:* is the result of join languages.json, countries.json and continents.json in one data frame.

 #### Notebook: 1-3ExploratoryAnalisys.ipynb
-This notebook join the files CompleteCSVDataset.csv and CompleteJSONDataset.csv and make analysis of metrics by language CompleteDataLanguage.csv: is the join of players files (CSV) and language (JSON).
+This notebook join the files CompleteCSVDataset.csv and CompleteJSONDataset.csv and make analysis of metrics by language

+resulting file:
+*CompleteDataLanguage.csv:* is the join of players files (CSV) and language (JSON).

 #### EAplayers.sqlite3: sqlite database